Skip to main content

 In a sense, they’re different forms of communities.
 Any community that continues to add new members over time, effectively replacing the ones who leave or die, can live forever.

-Then, there are ideas and information (teachings of Pythagoras, Socrates or Laozi), etc. They too can get transmitted via person to person — like a virus.
+Then, there are ideas and information (teachings of Pythagoras, Socrates or Laozi), etc. They too can get transmitted via person to person and far outlive their source.

-If we do DenseLayers right, organically building a human community at scale, I see no reason why it can’t uphold itself for millennia, continuously evolving with technology, past the current computer age, eventually transcending planetary boundaries and connecting astronaut-scientists exploring the galaxy.
-(Until the human species itself evolves or collapses such that “discourse” itself is no longer needed, of course…)
+By organically building a human community at scale, we see no reason why it can’t uphold itself for millennia, continuously evolving with technology.
+Even as we evolve past the current computer age, eventually transcending planetary boundaries and connecting astronaut-scientists exploring the galaxy.

-At DenseLayers, we’re building the tools that the next Isaac Newton, Aryabhatta, Marie Curie, or Ada Lovelace will use to accelerate their life’s work.
+At DenseLayers, we’re building the tools that the next Isaac Newtons, Aryabhattas, Marie Curies, and Ada Lovelaces will use to expand humanity’s role in the universe.

 Leave a Reply